 In order to get out, to survive, to live, to write, Winterson had to as she says, be able to tell her own story.
 To tell her own version of what happened in a terraced house in Lancashire.

 An important book in the care experienced world, a book full of words put together in a unique and extraordinary way.
-A book full of yearning, a book full of love and how sometimes you have to leave your home, your family, in order to find yourself.
+A book of yearning, of love and how sometimes you have to leave your home, your family, in order to be yourself.